St. Mary's Church, Chennai: Church-Yard

 Originally, no church-yard existed and all those who died in the fort were buried in the Guava Garden, that adjoined the Governor's House in the 17th and early 18th centuries.
-This grove was located where the High Court of Judicature, now stands.
+This grove was located where the High Court of Judicature and Law College now stand.

-During the second siege of Madras by the French, in 1758-'59, the British were put to great difficulties by the fact that the French were afforded shelter from bullets and shells by the tombs.
+During the second siege of Madras by the French, in 1758 - 59, the British were put to great difficulties by the fact that the French were afforded shelter from bullets and shells by the tombs.
 Therefore, on the petition to the Select Committee of Sir John Call, the Chief Engineer of the fort, the cemetery was re-located to the north-west of the island, while the tomb-stones were brought and placed around the church.
-Some of them were again removed during the investiture of the fort by Hyder Ali, when they were used as gun-platforms.
+In 1782, some of them were again removed during the invasion of the fort by Hyder Ali, when they were used as gun-platforms.
 It was not until 1807 that they were re-collected and restored to their former position around the church.

 When the Capuchin Church of St. Andrew was demolished subsequent to the Peace of Aix-la-Chapelle, many of the tomb-stones were brought here, thus explaining the large numbers of Roman Catholic grave-stones, inscribed in Latin and Portuguese.